-Our board of directors has established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+Our board of directors has established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee, each o which and operates pursuant to a written charter, the full text of which are available on our website at www.adial.com.
 From time to time, the Board of Directors may also establish ad hoc committees to address particular matters.